-The College takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, and individuals with disabilities in the applicant pool:
+The College takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, individuals with disabilities, and veterans in the applicant pool:

-The College will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/).

-- Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - Participate in the following additional job fairs to recruit females, racial/ethnic minorities, and individuals with disabilities: - o Mankato job fairs - o INclusive Virtual Career Fair in April 2023 - Semi-annual People of Color Career Fair in November of 2022 - Utilize virtual job fairs that are successful to obtain qualified protected group applicants and veterans. - Use LinkedIn job posting feature to actively search for applicants, to increase success in obtaining qualified protected candidates. - Actively search resumes on Minnesota Works site to increase the number of qualified females, racial/ethnic minorities, and individuals with disabilities in the applicant pool
+- The College will continue to place job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - 0 - Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - o Participate in job fairs to recruit females, racial/ethnic minorities, and individuals with disabilities.
+(Ex: Semi-annual People of Color Career Fair) - Use LinkedIn job posting feature to search for applicants, which we have been successful in obtaining qualified protected candidates. - Advertise the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Continue to use the EEO tag line on all job postings and advertisements.